As delivered from Aston Martin in July 1952

 This photo is on the Startline.

-The car broke its alloy front spring hanger early in the rally, the pair of brackets were then replaced by the service dept immediately after the event.
+The car broke both of its alloy front road spring brackets early in the rally, the pair of brackets were then replaced by the service dept immediately after the event.

 The Grill Badge that all entrants were given.